imagej/imagej.github.io/pages/Manual_editing_of_tracks_using_TrackMate.md

 #### Deleting an existing spot

   - Select a spot by single-clicking inside it.
 It turns green.
-  - Press the  key
+  - Press the {% include key content="Delete" %} key

 #### Changing the radius of a spot

   - Select a spot for editing by double-slinking inside it.
-  - By holding the  key, rotates the wheel button.
+  - By holding the {% include key content="Alt" %} key, rotates the
+    wheel button.
 This will change the spot's radius.
+  - Holding {% include key content="Shift" %}+{% include key
-  - Holding + changes its radius faster.
+    content="Alt" %} changes its radius faster.
   - Double-click anywhere when you are happy with the new radius.
 The spot thumbnail in TrackScheme gets updated.